Blosc/blogsite/posts/caterva-slicing-perf.rst

 Finally, we can conclude that Caterva usually obtains better results due to its second partitioning, but when it shines the most is when the two levels of partitioning are well balanced with respect to the shape of the container.

 For a more interactive experience, have a look at `our Caterva poster <https://github.com/Blosc/caterva-scipy21>`_.
+It is based on a Jupyter notebook that you can adapt to your own scenarios.